Pseudorandomness of the Sticky Random Walk: Appendix: Generalizing the Krawtchouk Functions into the Complex Domain

 Therefore, for $\lambda\leq\frac{1}{1+e}$, we have that $\mathrm{TVD}([\Sigma(S(n,p,\lambda))]_0, [\Sigma(\mathrm U_p^n)]_0) \leq \sqrt{\EE\limits_{b\sim M}[p(b)-1]^2} \leq O(\lambda p^{O(p)})$. \qedhere \end{proof}

-This method shows that the total variation distance between the $n$-step generalized sticky random walk on $p$ vertices and the $n$-ary samples from the Uniform distribution on $\ZZ_p$ is $O(\lambda p^{O(p)})$, which matches the more general result predicted in \cite{golowich_et_al:LIPIcs.CCC.2022.27}.
+This method shows that the total variation distance between the $n$-step generalized sticky random walk on $p$ vertices and the $n$-ary samples from the Uniform distribution on $\ZZ_p$ is $O(\lambda p^{O(p)})$, matching the more general result in \cite{golowich_et_al:LIPIcs.CCC.2022.27}.